 The major difference between Hostgator Vs Bluehost comes into the pricing.
 Even with the same resources and services, Hostgator is priced higher than Bluehost.

-Hostgator offers various shared hosting plan and charges according to plan you select.
+Hostgator offers various shared hosting plans and charges according to plan you select.

 Their minimum package starts at $3.96 but it limits you for hosting only one website.
 The best shared hosting plan is Baby, which starts at $7.96/month.

-Bluehost offers three different plans, and price varies based on tenure of signup & package which you choose.
+Bluehost offers three different plans, and the price varies based on the tenure of signup & package you choose.

-I would recommend you to buy Plus package for three years, to save maximum on Bluehost hosting.
+I would recommend you Plus package for three years, to save a maximum on Bluehost hosting.
 The link given below is a special BlueHost link, which will get you a great discount.

 HostGator vs. BlueHost: Comparison

-This is one of the toughest comparisons between two hosting company, as both of them offer similar services and resources for WordPress blog hosting.
+This is one of the toughest comparisons between two hosting companies, as both of them offer similar services and resources for WordPress blog hosting.

-Though BlueHost is officially recommeded as an idle hosting for WordPress sites, and this gives them an extra edge over Hostgator.
+Though BlueHost is officially recommended as idle hosting for WordPress sites, and this gives them an extra edge over Hostgator.